-- When users (with or without super administrator privileges) try to sign in to accounts.google.com, Google prompts them for their full Google email address (including username and domain) and password, and takes them directly to the Admin console after they sign in.
+- When users (with or without super administrator privileges) try to sign in to accounts.google.com, they are prompted for their full Google email address (including username and domain) and password, and takes them directly to the Admin console after they sign in.
 Google does not redirect them to the SSO server, regardless of the network mask.

-- When users (with or without super administrator privileges) within the network mask try to sign in to <service>.google.com/a/<your_domain>.com, Google redirects them to the SSO server.
+- When users (with or without super administrator privileges) within the network mask try to sign in to service.google.com/a/your_domain.com, they are redirected to the SSO sign-in page.

-- When users (with or without super administrator privileges) outside of the network mask try to sign in to <service>.google.com/a/<your_domain>.com, Google does not redirect them to the SSO server.
+- When users (with or without super administrator privileges) outside of the network mask try to sign in to service.google.com/a/your_domain.com, Google does not redirect them to the SSO sign-in page.

-SSO does not affect super administrators who try to sign in to an SSO-enabled domain via admin.google.com.
+- SSO does not impact super administrators who try to sign in to an SSO-enabled domain through admin.google.com.

-When super administrators log in on to the Drive sync client, they bypass the SSO.
+- When super administrators sign in to the Google Drive synchronization client, they bypass SSO.

-Clients such as Gmail App for iOS, Drive App for iOS, Chrome Browser Sync, Android setup, etc. use Google Authentication.
-When you try to sign in via those clients, Google prompts you for your full Google email address (including username and domain).
-You go directly to the application after you sign in.
-Google does not redirect you to the SSO server, regardless of the network mask.
+- Clients such as Gmail for iOS, Drive for iOS, Chrome Browser Sync, Android setup, etc. use Google authentication.
+If you try to sign in with any of these clients, you are prompted for your full Google Apps account email address (including username and domain) and you go directly to the application after you sign in.
+Google does not redirect you to the SSO sign-in page, regardless of the network mask.

-You can visit the Single Sign-On FAQs to find answers to common questions or read Single Sign-On articles.
-Alternatively, there are a number of commercial products and system integrators that provide SSO products and professional services.
-Please search the Professional Services in our Google Apps Marketplace for Google for Work Partners and other third parties that provide SSO assistance.
+Check out the SAML SSO FAQ to find answers to common questions or read Single Sign-On articles.
+There are also a number of commercial products and system integrators that provide SSO products and professional services.
+Search the Google Apps Marketplace for Google for Work partners and other third parties that provide SSO assistance.

 To resolve common issues, see Troubleshooting Single Sign-On.